Scottish National Investment Bank

 Scotland urgently needs public finance to stimulate a just transition to a zero-carbon economy.

-That’s why in 2016, working with the New Economics Foundation and Common Weal, we published ‘Banking for the Common Good’ which proposed a new, publicly-owned and democratic approach to banking reform, including the establishment of a Scottish National Investment Bank (SNIB) and in 2017 the Scottish Government announced they would create such a Bank.
+In 2016 we proposed a new, publicly-owned and democratic approach to banking reform, including the establishment of a Scottish National Investment Bank (SNIB) and in 2017 the Scottish Government announced they would create such a Bank.

 We believe that if given the right mandate and leadership this new Bank could make the critical difference in funding a just transition to a low-carbon economy in Scotland, but as its first year in operation 2020 will be a key test.